 “In order to receive an average Doppler effect of 1000 km/s or more, which is what we have observed, the average density in the COMA system would have to be at least 400 times greater than that of visible matter.
 If this can be shown to be the case, then it would have the surprising result that dark matter is present in the Universe in far greater density than visible matter.”

 It has been argued that Fritz Zwicky’s analysis was deduced from limited statistics, but still, his estimation results were considered reasonable.
 Zwicky’s estimates were off by more than an order of magnitude, mainly due to an obsolete value of the Hubble constant.
 The same calculation done today shows a smaller factor than the one Zwicky proposed back in the 1930s, based on greater values for the mass of luminous material.
 However, it is still clear that the great majority of matter appears to be dark.
+By that time, he also made first considerations about the appearance of galaxies as gravitational lenses, after Einstein had thought only of stars in this effect and thus considered it too small to be observable.

 References and Further Reading: